Firstyear/prd-blog/2016/07/05/the_ldap_guide_part_2_searching.rst

     ldapsearch -H ldap://exampleldap.blackhats.net.au -x -s sub -b 'dc=example,dc=com' '(cn=HR Managers)'

-Thus, you often see most queries using the base namingContext of the directory, but applying filters to limit the objects returned.
+Thus, you often see queries using the base namingContext of the directory, but applying filters to limit the objects returned.

 More complex filters than this exist, and will be part 3 of this guide.